ropensci/spatsoc/README.md

 (feedback welcome as always!)

-Both documented further in a new vignette: [Using edge list and dyad id functions](https://docs.ropensci.org/spatsoc/articles/using-edge-and-dyad.html).
+Both documented further in a vignette: [Using edge list and dyad id functions](https://docs.ropensci.org/spatsoc/articles/using-edge-and-dyad.html).

-Also, our article describing `spatsoc` was just published at Methods in Ecology and Evolution.
-[Link here](https://doi.org/10.1111/2041-210X.13215) and thanks to reviewers and editors at [rOpenSci](https://github.com/ropensci/software-review/issues/237) and at [MEE](https://besjournals.onlinelibrary.wiley.com/journal/2041210x).
+Also, our article describing `spatsoc` is published at Methods in Ecology and Evolution.
+[Link here](https://doi.org/10.1111/2041-210X.13215).
+Thanks to reviewers and editors at [rOpenSci](https://github.com/ropensci/software-review/issues/237) and at [MEE](https://besjournals.onlinelibrary.wiley.com/journal/2041210x).